- About Us

 The STEM Committee is responsible for organizing a school wide educational evening in the fall.
 STEM Night is scheduled on Fall Conference evening (a Thursday night in November) from 6:30-8 p.m.
 Whether you work in a STEM field or not, if you have an idea for a hands-on EM activity, this is a great opportunity to facilitate a table and bring your knowledge to our students!
 We will also need help from volunteers to facilitate several pre-arranged, simple activities that require no prior experience—you’ll be trained on the job.

-Other parent-initiated activities in past years have included starting the Robotics Club, promoting computer science education, and collaborating with the Sustainability Committee to develop Earth Day activities in April.
+Other parent-initiated activities in past years have included starting a Robotics Club, promoting computer science education, and collaborating with the Sustainability Committee to develop Earth Day activities in April.
 If you have an idea for supporting S.T.E.M. education at SRS and would like the committee’s support, please contact us at (email@example.com) srsstem (at) gmail (dot) com.

 SRS STEM Database